Three Germans Who Allegedly Operated Dark Web Marketplace with Over 1 Million Users Face U.S. Narcotics and Money Laundering Charges

 The charges against the three WSM administrators were announced today in conjunction with authorities in Germany and the Netherlands.

-The cases in the United States are being prosecuted by Assistant U.S. Attorney Grant Rabenn of the Eastern District of California, Assistant U.S. Attorneys Ryan White and Puneet Kakkar of the Central District of California, Justice Department Trial Attorney C. Alden Pelker of the Criminal Division’s Computer Crime and Intellectual Property Section, and Justice Department Trial Attorney Joseph Wheatley of the Criminal Division’s Organized Crime and Gang Section.
+The U.S. case is the result of an investigation by the FBI, the DEA, the U.S. Postal Inspection Service, IRS Criminal Investigation, and HSI, and was supported and coordinated by the Department of Justice’s multi-agency Special Operations Division (SOD).
+The case in the United States is being prosecuted by Assistant U.S. Attorneys Ryan White and Puneet Kakkar of the Central District of California, Assistant U.S. Attorney Grant Rabenn of the Eastern District of California, Justice Department Trial Attorney C. Alden Pelker of the Criminal Division’s Computer Crime and Intellectual Property Section, and Justice Department Trial Attorney Joseph Wheatley of the Criminal Division’s Organized Crime and Gang Section.

-The Justice Department thanks its law enforcement colleagues at the German Federal Criminal Police (the Bundeskriminalamt), the German Public Prosecutor’s Office in Frankfurt, the Dutch National Police (Politie), the Netherlands National Prosecutor’s Office, Federal Police of Brazil (Policia Federal), Europol and Eurojust.
-Significant assistance was provided by the Office of International Affairs at the Justice Department and the Organized Crime and Drug Enforcement Task Force program.
+The Department thanks its law enforcement colleagues at the German Federal Criminal Police (the Bundeskriminalamt), the German Public Prosecutor’s Office in Frankfurt, the Dutch National Police (Politie), the Netherlands National Prosecutor’s Office, Federal Police of Brazil (Policia Federal), Europol and Eurojust.
+Significant assistance was provided by the Criminal Division’s Office of International Affairs and Organized Crime and Drug Enforcement Task Force Program.